Agency Participation Considerations

 - Agrees to remain employed in law enforcement for five years after SBSLI

-- Has completed the POST Supervisory Course or possesses a POST Supervisory Certificate
+- Has completed the POST Supervisory Course, Dispatch Supervisory Course, an equivalent, or possesses a POST Supervisory Certificate

 Agencies in the POST reimbursement program will receive reimbursement for subsistence and travel costs under Plan IV.
-The student must bring a POST 2-273 Training Reimbursement Request (pdf) to each class session for reimbursement.
+The student must complete an electronic TRR for reimbursement for each session for reimbursement.

 Classes are conducted at various locations throughout the state.
 Training managers will be notified of the location and dates after applicants have been assigned to a class.